UCSBarchlab/PyRTL/docs/index.rst

    :google-site-verification: sO_rsKD1QKb6nFywsuLnRDiz8Ekep-jVNpBDMm65wQc

 =====
-PYRTL
+PyRTL
 =====

-A collection of classes providing simple `RTL
+PyRTL is a collection of classes that provide simple `RTL
 <https://en.wikipedia.org/wiki/Register-transfer_level>`_ specification,
-simulation, tracing, and testing suitable for teaching and research.
+simulation, tracing, and testing, suitable for teaching and research.
-Simplicity, usability, clarity, and extensibility rather than performance or optimization is the overarching goal.
+Simplicity, usability, clarity, and extensibility are overarching goals, rather than performance or optimization.
 With PyRTL you can use the full power of Python to describe complex synthesizable digital designs, simulate and test them, and export them to `Verilog <https://en.wikipedia.org/wiki/Verilog>`_.

 Quick links
 ===========
 * Get an overview from the `PyRTL Project Webpage <http://ucsbarchlab.github.io/PyRTL/>`_
-* Read through `Example PyRTL Code <https://github.com/UCSBarchlab/PyRTL/tree/development/examples>`_
+* See some `PyRTL Examples <https://github.com/UCSBarchlab/PyRTL/tree/development/examples>`_
-* File a `Bug or Issue Report <https://github.com/UCSBarchlab/PyRTL/issues>`_
+* File a `Bug Report or Issue <https://github.com/UCSBarchlab/PyRTL/issues>`_
-* Contribute to project on `GitHub <https://github.com/UCSBarchlab/PyRTL>`_
+* Contribute to the project on `GitHub <https://github.com/UCSBarchlab/PyRTL>`_

 Installation
 ============